subquery/documentation/docs/academy/herocourse/module6.md

        method: Rewarded
 ```

-::: info Note
+::: tip Note
 For even more performance gains, using a dictionary is highly recommended.
 :::

 ## Using a Dictionary

 The concept of a **dictionary** was introduced in previous modules (For e.g. [Module 5 - Overriding Endpoints](../herocourse/module5.md#step-3-override-endpoints)).

 Due to its importance, pleae review [Understanding how a dictionary works](../tutorials_examples/dictionary.md) and remember to include it in all your projects.

 ## Event & Extrinsic Names

 A popular question while creating SubQuery projects is - how do you know what data you can extract from the Polkadot blockchain?

 There are several resource options: